 The vulpine retreated his paw, and brought it up to stroke his chin.
 This was a contemplative gesture, and based purely on superstition, it helped him think.

 "My inaction to what end?"
-Rifel asked patiently, continuing to stroke the small tuft of fur that had protruded from his chin.
+Rifel asked patiently, continuing to rub the small tuft of fur that protruded from his chin.
 "I am tasked with many assignments."

 "They would not say.
 It must be a very secretive matter."

 "I do not."

 "In your ignorance you've told me... exactly what they speak of."
 Rifel smiled.

 The two males stood on what was commonly referred to as an outlook.
 This kinmade creation came about several hundred years ago, and at its essence was a gargantuan drop-off.
 When the natural beauty of the Towers' edges began to recede due to time's harsh erosion, the inhabitants thought to beautify them with hedges, water and flowers.
 It was never established the distance between here and the surface, but any kin was sure that the fall was nigh insurmountable, partly due to the constant fog that would obscure any effort to make out the surface below.